 • Certified Office Manager, National Association of Certified Public Bookkeepers, 2019

 The key skills and proficiencies section of your resume should be a simple bulleted list that gives a hiring manager an idea of what you can bring to the position.
-You can include both technical and professional skills, sometimes referred to as soft skills.
+You can include technical and professional skills, sometimes called soft skills.
 It helps to skim the job description and pull relevant must-haves and keywords into this list.
-If you’re not sure what to include, try these commonly sought-after skills.
+Use these commonly sought-after skills if you are unsure what to include.

 Key Skills and Proficiencies